Homemade sourdough tortillas made with sourdough discard are more flavorful than store-bought tortillas and yet so easy to make.

 - This is a great recipe to use up extra sourdough starter.

-All-purpose Flour: This recipe uses standard all-purpose flour.
+All-Purpose Flour: This recipe uses standard all-purpose flour.
 No special flour is necessary.
+For accuracy, the best way to measure the flour is by using a digital kitchen scale.

 Baking Powder: Baking powder gives these tortillas lift and a bubbly texture.